Greg Oden

 Gregory Wayne Oden Jr. (born January 22, 1988) is an American former professional basketball player.
 Oden, a 7 ft 0 in (2.13 m) center, played college basketball for the Ohio State Buckeyes for one season, during which the team was the Big Ten Conference regular season champion and Big Ten Conference men's basketball tournament champion with Oden as the tournament MOP.
-Additionally, Oden and the Buckeyes were the tournament runner-up in the NCAA Men's Division I Basketball Championship.
+Additionally, the Buckeyes were the tournament runner-up in the NCAA Men's Division I Basketball Championship.

-On June 28, 2007, Greg Oden was selected first overall in the 2007 NBA draft by the Portland Trail Blazers.
-He underwent microfracture surgery of the knee in September 2007, and missed the entire 2007–08 NBA season as a result.
-He recovered and made his NBA debut on opening night 2008.
+On June 28, 2007, Oden was selected first overall in the 2007 NBA draft by the Portland Trail Blazers.
+He underwent microfracture surgery of the knee in September 2007 and missed the entire 2007–08 NBA season as a result.
+Oden recovered and made his NBA debut on opening night 2008.
 In March 2012, he was waived by the Trail Blazers after missing the previous two seasons due to injuries.
-He signed with the Miami Heat in August 2013, more than three years after last appearing in an NBA game, and played with the team through the 2014 NBA playoffs.
+Oden signed with the Miami Heat in August 2013, more than three years after last appearing in an NBA game, and played with the team through the 2014 NBA playoffs.

 After playing in the Chinese Basketball Association during its 2015–16 season, Oden stated in October 2016 that he was done with basketball and would not be returning as a player.
 In July 2018, he played in The Basketball Tournament 2018.
-In May 2019, Oden was selected as the 7th overall pick in the 2019 Big3 Draft.
+In May 2019, Oden was selected as the seventh overall pick in the 2019 Big3 Draft.

 Early years

-Oden was born in Buffalo, New York, and moved with his family to Terre Haute, Indiana at the age of nine.
+Oden was born on January 22, 1988, in Buffalo, New York, and moved with his family to Terre Haute, Indiana at age nine.
 He attended Sarah Scott Middle School in Terre Haute, where he first played interscholastic basketball.
-Oden then relocated with his mother and brother and attended Lawrence North High School in Indianapolis, Indiana which he led to three consecutive Indiana Class 4A basketball championships before graduating in 2006.
-He was named Parade's High School Co-Player of the Year 2005 (along with Monta Ellis) and 2005 National Boys Basketball Player of the Year.
+Oden then relocated with his mother and brother and attended Lawrence North High School in Indianapolis, Indiana, which he led to three consecutive Indiana Class 4A basketball championships before graduating in 2006.
+Oden was named Parade's High School Co-Player of the Year 2005 (along with Monta Ellis) and 2005 National Boys Basketball Player of the Year.
 He repeated as Gatorade National Boys Basketball Player of the Year in 2006.
-Oden was named the 2006 Indiana Mr. Basketball.
+Oden was also named the 2006 Indiana Mr. Basketball.
 He was also on the McDonald's All-American Team and played in the All-American game, and earned first-team Parade All-American honors for the second straight year.